Automotive Mechanics and Brake Technicians Asbestos Risks

 - Pleural plaques

-The early symptoms of asbestos-related diseases include fatigue, fever, and excessive sweating.
+The early symptoms of asbestos-related diseases automotive mechanics should watch out for include include fatigue, fever, and excessive sweating.
 Shortness of breath, chest pain, and swelling are also signs of growing mesotheliomas.
 A doctor will physically examine the patient, ask questions about a possible history of exposure, and potentially order a biopsy of the affected area.

 Think you’ve worked somewhere with high asbestos risk?
 Request a case evaluation to assess your chances for exposure.